Mockups of the redesigned JSTOR Daily homepage on desktop and mobile, highlighting the “Featured Today” story layout and responsive article cards.

 🎯 Relevance of content categories

-🎯 Newsletter subscription (evaluating retention methods)
+🎯 Newsletter subscription (evaluating specific retention methods)

 This revealed the following specific usability issues: